ppelayo1/Search-Star-Wars-Stuff/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Search Star Wars Stuff
+Search for information on Star Wars Characters,ships,vehicles,planets,species, and the films from episodes 1-6.

 == Description ==
-Widget that lets you search characters,vehicles,planets, and etc. for Star Wars.
+From episode 1-6 search information on Star Wars Characters,ships,vehicles,planets,species, and the films.
+Find information such as Luke's homeworld, Tatooine's population, cost of a Star-Destroyer in credits, and *more*.

 = Instructions =